 Unfortunately, after our own internal market research and trial of the existing artificial intelligence assistants for quality assurance, I should note that this is one of those times when hype outweighs reality.
 And although there are many testing solutions claiming to incorporate machine learning or AI, when it comes to actual use, they are often limited to analyzing static code or providing record-and-playback features.
 We can hardly consider these limited functionalities a true machine learning automation platform.
 Additionally, most of these “AI-ish” startups are valued at less than USD 5 million and lack enterprise-scale solutions, which can lead to additional risks and problems for large organizations.

-We’re certainly not proclaiming that machine learning test automation software is a myth, as there are a few tools moving in that direction.
+We’re certainly not proclaiming that machine learning AI & ML in test automation software is a myth, as there are a few tools moving in that direction.
 But, don’t get overpromised – they need more time.
 When working with large enterprises, we constantly analyze the market and explore new tools and technologies to help our partners deliver better products within shorter timeframes.
 Understanding that test automation using machine learning is the future, we’ve asked ourselves: what can we do today?

 In addition to knowledge sharing within the company and QA courses at our Top Gun Lab, we’ve decided to use our test automation best practices and use cases to guarantee the maximum efficiency of QA teams within the projects.
 Our department has built Java and .NET test automation frameworks that consist of tools for test management, reporting, continuous test cycles, and much more.
 This platform is aimed at reducing the time and cost required to integrate and maintain automated testing on a typical web project.